-If the value in the Group Quarters Flag field is blank, do not edit or add values in the Location Description or GQ Name field.
+- If the value in the Group Quarters Flag field is blank, do not edit or add values in the Location Description or GQ Name field. - 19.
+Apartment/Unit Number-apartment or unit number, if applicable.
+This column may contain apartment unit numbers (e.g., 101 or 101A), location (e.g., rear, basement), or trailer lot

-- 19. Apartment/Unit Number-apartment or unit number, if applicable.
-This column may contain apartment unit numbers (e.g., 101 or 101A), location (e.g., rear, basement), or trailer lot number.
-(See Appendix D, Unit Designation Abbreviation Examples.)
-You may edit this field to correct and record apartment or unit numbers. - 20.
+- number.
+(See Appendix C, Unit Designation Abbreviation Examples.) - 20.
 City-Style Mailing ZIP Code-5-digit ZIP Code for city-style mailing addresses.
-You may edit this field.

-- 21. Noncity-Style Mail Delivery Address-identifies noncity-style mail deliver address such as rural route and box number, post office box number, etc. Do not edit this field. - 22.
+You may edit this field. - 21.
+Noncity-Style Mail Delivery Address-identifies noncity-style mail deliver address such as rural route and box number, post office box number, etc. Do not edit this field. - 22.
 Noncity-Style Mailing ZIP Code-5-digit ZIP Code for noncity-style mailing addresses.
 Do not edit this field. - 23.
-Structure Point-4-digit number plus one alpha character number assigned by the Census Bureau to a structure that contains a housing unit or a group quarters address.
+Structure Point-4-digit number plus 1-digit alpha character number assigned by the Census Bureau to a structure that contains a housing unit or a group quarters address.
 This field will be blank for the Review phase of the LUCA program but will be provided for the Feedback phase of the program.
 Do not edit this field. - 24.
-Structure Latitude-This field will be blank for the Review phase of the LUCA program but will be provided for the Feedback phase of the program.
+Structure Latitude-structure latitude.
+This field will be blank for the Review phase of the LUCA program but will be provided for the Feedback phase of the program.
 Do not edit this field. - 25.
-Structure Longitude-This field will be blank for the Review phase of the LUCA program but will be provided for the Feedback phase of the program.
+Structure Longitude-structure longitude.
+This field will be blank for the Review phase of the LUCA program but will be provided for the Feedback phase of the program.
 Do not edit this field. - 26.
 City-Style Address Flag-records with a City-Style Address Flag value of "Y" can be updated.
 Records with a City-Style Address Flag value of "N" cannot be updated.